Archicad: APIs and scripting

-Third-party vendors and some manufacturers of architectural products have compiled libraries of architectural components for use in ArchiCAD.
+Third-party vendors and some manufacturers of architectural products have compiled libraries of architectural components for use in Archicad.
 The program includes Geometric Description Language (GDL) used to create new components.
 Also, API (Application Programming Interface) and ODBC database connections are supported for third party Add-On developers.
 Via direct API links to 4D and 5D software such as Vico Office Suite or Tocoman iLink, the Archicad model can be exported to BIM-based cost estimation and scheduling.
 Archicad is also directly linked via API to Solibri's Model checking and quality assurance tools.

 In addition, Graphisoft provides a direct link to Grasshopper 3D enabling a visual programming environment for parametric modelling and design.

 Data interchange

-ArchiCAD can import and export DWG, DXF and IFC and BCF files among others.
-Graph iSOFT is an active member of BuildingSMART (formerly the International Alliance for Interoperability, IAI), an industry organization that publishes standards for file and data interoperability for built environment software.
-Graph iSOFT was one of the founders of the Open BIM concept, which supports 3D BIM data exchange between the different design disciplines on open-source platforms.
+Archicad can import and export DWG, DXF, Industry Foundation Classes (IFC) and BIM Collaboration Format (BCF) files among others.
+Graphisoft is an active member of BuildingSMART (formerly the International Alliance for Interoperability, IAI), an industry organization that publishes standards for file and data interoperability for built environment software.
+Graphisoft was one of the founders of the Open BIM concept, which supports 3D BIM data exchange between the different design disciplines on open-source platforms.

-ArchiCAD can also export the 3D model and its corresponding 2D drawings to BIMx format which can be viewed on a number of desktop and mobile platforms with native BIMx viewers.
+Archicad can also export the 3D model and its corresponding 2D drawings to BIMx format which can be viewed on several desktop and mobile platforms with native BIMx viewers.

 License types and localizations

 License types

 Commercial, educational and fully functional 30-day trial versions can be installed with the same installer.
-As long as no hardware protection is present or the software is not activated with a trial or an educational serial number, ArchiCAD can be launched in demo mode.
-The installer files can be downloaded without registration.
+As long as no hardware protection is present or the software is not activated with a trial or an educational serial number, Archicad can be launched in demo mode.
+The installer files can not be downloaded without registration.
 The educational or trial serial numbers can be obtained after registration.